Menu

 Benjamin Hackman: They're subtler, you know.
 But there are a lot of facial expressions that are made in a performance, and people verbalize their feelings to a performer afterwards.
 It tends to be that if you don't like the performance, you keep it to yourself.
 So we get a skewed notion of who likes what.
 But that's the risk: we put ourselves out there artistically, and we strive to connect with those with whom our art resonates.

-Absent Sounds: I am also curious how that affects you, Luke, as a filmmaker, when you’re taking other people’s—I dunno if it’s their grief or their pain—whatever story that they are willing to share with you.
-Do you feel that—how does that work for you?
+Absent Sounds: I am also curious how that affects you, Luke, as a filmmaker, when you're taking other people's grief or pain or whatever story they're willing to share with you.

-Absent Sounds: I think—yeah, I was gonna say—it kind of feels like that, at least when you have trust in the person, that both ways you trust the filmmaker and you trust Benjamin as a musician.
+Absent Sounds: I think it kind of feels like that, at least when you have trust in the person — both ways, you trust the filmmaker and you trust Benjamin as a musician.

-Luke Sargent: Yeah—huge trust.
-Huge trust.
+Luke Sargent: Yeah — huge trust.
 Trust fall going on there.

-Absent Sounds: The question I wanted to come back to—when you’re mentioning the, oh, just the 80—like, 80 hours—how did you decide what story to follow?
-Or what were you chasing?
+Absent Sounds: The question I wanted to come back to — 85 hours of footage.
+How did you decide what story to follow?
+What were you chasing?

-Absent Sounds: And I think, for the last question—’cause it’s been so many years since the actual filming took place and since the record was even put out, too—I think 2018 to 2025 is like seven years.
-Yeah.
+Absent Sounds: And I think, for the last question — because it's been so many years since the actual filming took place and since the record was even put out — 2018 to 2025, that's seven years.
 I guess this is like a message to anybody that watches it from now.
-Is there a resounding statement that you’d like to say?
-You know, like, this is how I feel about it now in this—or, you know, where it’s just like, “I leave it alone; it’s out in the world and I don’t touch it,” kind of thing?
-Or is there anything you’d like to say—like a final thought?
+Is there a resounding statement you'd like to say?
+Or is it more like, "I leave it alone; it's out in the world and I don't touch it"?
+And part B — if there's a final conversation or line from the film or the record that still sticks with you now, what is it?

 Benjamin Hackman: Yeah, it does sum it up.
 It's really about art and community, and art is an exquisite way to build community.
 And strong communities will wish to be creative together.

-Absent Sounds: So, last—my last note is that it reminds me of the quote: “Depression is not—you’re not struggling with depression; depression is struggling with you if you’re still here.”
-So I was like, yeah—there you go.
-Okay.
+Absent Sounds: So, last — my last note is that it reminds me of the quote: "Depression is not — you're not struggling with depression; depression is struggling with you if you're still here."
+So — there you go.

 Luke Sargent: I need, like, two weeks to think about that in bed.

-Absent Sounds: No—thank you.
+Absent Sounds: Thank you.
 Yeah, thank you guys so much.
-It’s just been a pleasure to talk about the record and the documentary together.
+It's just been a pleasure to talk about the record and the documentary together.